ONSdigital/sml-supporting-info/method-info/totals-and-components/totals-and-components.md

 # Totals and Components User Notes

 ## Finding and Installing the Method

 You can find instructions on downloading and installing the method in the [Help centre](https://statisticalmethodslibrary.ons.gov.uk/help-centre/index) of the [ONS Statistical Methods Library](https://statisticalmethodslibrary.ons.gov.uk)

 ## Using the Method

 ### Overview

 Once the totals and components method is available on your computer you will be able to call the method on a set of data.
-The tcc markers returned determine if and what the method has corrected.
+The TCC markers returned determine if and what the method has corrected.

 * "S" is when the method stops early or the method is not completed
 * "N" is for no correction